johnmaguire/Cardinal/README.md

 To use the admin plugin, modify `plugins/admin/config.py` to contain your username and vhost in the following format: `nick@vhost`.
 Finally, uncomment the admin plugin from your `plugins` list in `CardinalBot.py`.

-To use the Last.fm now playing plugin, modify `plugins/lastfm/config.py` to contain your Last.fm API key and then uncomment it from the `plugins` list in `CardinalBot.py`.

 What does it do?
 ----------------
 Currently, Cardinal can...